-In this course you will buy your grade through working hard on each class assessment or target, which earns you income.
-This means your income will be commensurate with your level of effort to afford the grade you want.
-Luckily, it is easy to make money in this class and you can even earn more than a million dollars.
+In this course, you will earn your grade by working hard on each class assessment or target, which gives you income.
+This means your income will be commensurate with your effort to afford the grade you want.
+Luckily, it is easy to earn money in this class, and you can even earn more than a million dollars.
 All you have to do is work a little harder to receive your bonus!
 Continue reading to find your welcome bonus!